daleritf/ProjectDashboardV1/README.md

 # ProjectDashboardV1
-This is a bundle that includes PowerApps and SHarePoint template files
+This is a bundle that includes PowerApps and SharePoint template files